 The state of Louisiana owns water bottoms and the oysters located upon them.
 Oyster harvesters may apply to lease water bottoms from the state for oyster production and harvest through LDWF’s Oyster Lease Section.
-There are approximately 400,000 acres currently under lease; there is a moratorium on issuing oyster leases for water bottoms not presently under lease.
+There are approximately 400,000 acres currently under lease.
+LDWF is in the process of lifting the long-standing moratorium on issuing new oyster leases; the moratorium is being lifted in phases.

 Annual Lease Payments